Kaamina Mortage Group

-Absorption Rate
+Absorption rate

 The ratio of the number of properties in an area that have been sold against the number available.
 Used to show the volatility of a market.
-Back to Top

-Abstraction Method
+Abstraction method

 This method of estimating the value of property uses similar properties available in the same market to extract the value of a parcel of land.
-Back to Top

-Acceleration Clause
+Acceleration clause

 A provision in a mortgage that gives the lender the right to demand immediate payment of the outstanding loan balance under certain circumstances, usually when the borrower defaults on the loan.

-Accessory Building
+Accessory building

 A building separate from the main structure on a property.
 Often used for a specific purpose, such as a workshop, storage shed, or garage.